jeffqchen/RetroTINK-5X-SCART-Dock/BNC_Dock/README.md

 <img src="./Pics/04.jpg" width="600px" />

-If you wish to protect the bottom of the dock, you could consider printing the bottom piece for the dock.
+To protect the bottom of the dock, you could consider printing the bottom piece for the dock.

 --------